 There are no known non-surgical methods of treating cataract, and there are no proven methods of preventing age related cataract developing although avoidance of both smoking and heavy alcohol intake probably slows down the progression.

 Can I Have Cataract Operations in Both Eyes Done as the Same Time?

 If you have decided to proceed with cataract surgery, I will do various measurements of the eye and the lens to enable me to calculate the strength of the lens implant that will be put inside the eye to replace the cloudy lens that is being removed.
 I will usually do this on the same day as I assess your eye.
-You may need additionally need a pre-assessment appointment at the hospital, particularly if you are having sedation or general anaesthetic.
+You may also need a hospital pre-assessment appointment if you are having sedation or general anaesthetic.

 If you wear contact lenses, these must be removed for two weeks (soft contact lenses) – four weeks (gas permeable or hard lenses) before the measurements of the eye are made.

 The intra-ocular lens implant can be selected to give you clear distance or near vision.
 Most patients prefer to have clear distance vision, and use reading glasses (often just over-the-counter ones), but it is an individual decision and may also depend on what prescription and degree of cataract you have in the other eye.
 I will discuss this in detail with you in the appointment.
 There are some intra-ocular lens implants that can give both near and distance vision, but at present, these also have a higher risk of not providing satisfactory quality of vision 이니페이 마법사 다운로드.